zburkett/VoICE/README.md

 Software Requirements
 =====================
-  * MATLAB (Tested up through R2015a; unsure of support for more recent versions)
+  * MATLAB (Tested up through R2013a; unsure of support for more recent versions)
   * MATLAB Parallel Processing Toolbox (Not required by VERY STRONGLY recommended)
   * MATLAB Signal Processing Toolbox
   * R (See installation, above)
   * SoX (See installation, above)
   * ImageMagick (See installation, above)
-  * Perl (See installation, above)

 Limitations
 ===========
-VoICE operates on a directory containing an SAP (http://soundanalysispro.com) feature batch (as a .xls file) and the .WAV files from which the feature batch was constructed.
+VoICE operates on a directory containing an SAP (http://soundanalysispro.com) feature batch (as a .xls file; .xlsx files *will not* work!) and the .WAV files from which the feature batch was constructed.
 VoICE will clip the individual syllables from their parent .WAV files.
 The construction of the feature batch is at the user's discretion.
 Best results come from the manual annotation of syllable start/stop boundaries, though this is considerably more time consuming than thresholding.

 Developers
 ==========